Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 34 projects likely affecting the region.
-Notable ones are Henry Lawson Drive Stage 1B Upgrade, 824-834 Forest Road Affordable Housing, Mortdale Maintenance Centre Upgrade, and 2-6 Gover Street and 69 Trafalgar Street Social Housing (Peakhurst).
+AreaSearch has identified 34 projects likely to affect the area.
+Notable projects include Henry Lawson Drive Stage 1B Upgrade, 824-834 Forest Road Affordable Housing, 2-6 Gover Street and 69 Trafalgar Street Social Housing in Peakhurst, and Mortdale Local Centre Development Control Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.